Zephyr-62/portfolio/_projects/zoteFangame.md

 ---
 layout: projectDetail
 projId: templateApp
-title: "Template App"
-subtitle: "Made with YAML and Json in Jekyll"
+title: "Zote The Mighty ~ Fangame"
+subtitle: "Course Project ~ Intro to Game Dev"
-startDate: "2025-09-27"
+startDate: "2021-09-16"
-endDate: ""
+endDate: "2022-01-09"
 halted: false
 featured: false
+relevance: 20
 keywords: "Fun, Exciting, Madeupwords, Something else"
 categoryTags:
     - Game
-    - Software
-    - Research
 techTags:
     - Unity
     - C#
-    - More tags...
+    - Level Editor
-summary: "This is the summary of the project in two sentences"
+summary: "First small prototype that implements a few systems like platforming mechanics, camera confinement, enemy AI, animations, quests, dialogue systems..."
 shortDescription: "This is a template with example data that shows how an example project should look.
 This short description could extend a paragraph or two, but not get too much into detail."
 longDescription: "This is my very long description, it could go on, and on, and on,and on,and on,and on,and on,and on,and on,and on,and on,and on,and on,and on,and on,and on,and on,and on,and on,and on,and on,and on,and on,and on,and on,and on, but it wont.
 It can also include html tags like <strong>this one</strong>..."
 images: